ramp4-pcar4/ramp4-pcar4/docs/api-guides/layers.md

 var fullFilterResult = myLayer.getFilterOIDs();
 ```

 Use `applySqlFilter()` to apply all active SQL filters to the Layer on the map.
 This will actually change how the Layer appears on the map; features that don't pass the filter will not appear.
-Again, we can provide an exclusion array of keys to omit certain filters from the action
+Again, we can provide an exclusion array of keys to omit certain filters from the action.
+Not supported by Data Layers.

 ```js
 // use all filters